sidDarthVader31/skeletonExpress/README.md

 skeletonExpress allows you to generate complete project structure for your express projects.

-The package pre installs express, body-parser, morgan, cors and nodemon, just run this command and no need to do **"npm install"** anymore.
+The package pre installs express(Exact version), body-parser, morgan, cors and nodemon(as a dev dependency) just run this command and no need to do **"npm install"** anymore.

 The generated project structure is as follows-